abokov/nhi-pqc-gateway/README.md

 ![Ecosystem](https://img.shields.io/badge/Ecosystem-Okta%20%7C%20OIDC-orange.svg)

-This framework is demoing and simulating real-life workflow and protocols ( in future releases ) with simplified implementation of key parts, like simulating a real-life wrapper around the Open Quantum Safe (liboqs) C-library.
+This framework is demoing and simulating real-life workflow and protocols ( in future releases ) with simplified implementation of key parts, like simulating a real-life wrapper around [liboqs](https://github.com/open-quantum-safe/liboqs)

 **High-performance, quantum-resistant proxy for high-velocity Non-Human Identity (NHI) and Agentic AI workloads.**